 Yes, there were moments this past week that I let grace allude me.
 I became overwhelmed when I discovered no less than six piles of dirty laundry that had been created while I was gone.
 To have this chore on top of shopping for, decorating and preparing Thanksgiving dinner on short notice made me….ungrateful.
 Bad tempered even.
 Then I remembered the last load of laundry I had done at my grandmother’s.
 Burying my head deep into her soft shirts to experience her smell one last time…

 So yes, I decided to rejoice in dirty socks.
 Which truly can only be GRACE.

-Goodness can shine though even in grief.
-Like all things it is merely our choice to choose to see the good and embrace the grace.
+Goodness can shine through even in grief.
+Like all things, it is merely our choice to choose to see the good and embrace the grace.